Where can I learn more about the Genetic Counseling Admissions Match system?

 Is the residency of an applicant considered in the admissions process?

-No, it is not.
-We make no distinction in our admissions process between in-state, out-of-state or foreign applicants.
+No. We make no distinction in our admissions process between in-state, out-of-state, or international applicants.

 How many students apply?
 How many are accepted?